The average lifespan of 10 common home features—and what it costs to renovate them - Magnolia State Live

 – Lifespan: 50 years

-Changing or replacing cabinets can transform the appearance of your kitchen, but brand-new ones come with a hefty price tag.
-Luckily, cabinets have a very long lifespan and are usually replaced for aesthetic reasons than because they have worn out.
-Cabinetry cost depends on the level of customization and materials and is generally priced by the linear foot.
+Changing or replacing cabinets can transform the appearance of your kitchen, but brand-new models come with a hefty price tag.
+Luckily, cabinets have a very long lifespan and homeowners usually replace them for aesthetic reasons rather than because of wear and tear.
+Cabinetry costs depend on the level of customization and materials and are generally priced by the linear foot.

-To avoid the cost of replacing cabinets, there are many ways to refurbish existing cabinets to give them a completely new look—particularly if they’re made of wood.
+Homeowners can avoid the cost of replacing cabinets by refurbishing existing ones to give them a completely new look—particularly if they’re made of wood.
 Painting or restaining cabinets, replacing rusty or broken hinges, or changing out the hardware, can give the appearance and feel of new cabinets while keeping costs low, both economically and environmentally.

 Canva